New Electronic Mini-Festival SoLUNA Heads To Adelaide

 The Adelaide event is held in the open-air Unibar Cloisters, making it the perfect location to enjoy a summer’s evening dancing to some of the best electronic artists on the planet.

-The addition of SoLUNA to Adelaide’s summer festival calendar gives music lovers another chance to catch both local and international artists performing in the flesh, with UniBar once again showing its commitment to supporting Adelaide’s live music scene by hosting another awesome event.
+The addition of SoLUNA to Adelaide’s summer festival calendar gives music lovers another opportunity to catch both local and international artists performing in the flesh, with UniBar once again showing its commitment to supporting Adelaide’s live music scene by hosting another awesome event.

 SoLUNA takes place at Adelaide Unibar Colisters on Friday 14 November.
 Tickets on sale now via ticketbooth.com.au.